salesforce/lwc-rfcs/text/0000-third-party-web-components-support.md

 This is the current status quo for native shadow roots and should not be an issue for supporting third party web components.

-LWC's declarative event bindings only support lowercase events.
+Today, LWC's declarative event bindings only support lowercase events.
 Events using anything other than lowercase must be listened to imperatively.
-This would not need to change in order to support native web components.
+There are ongoing discussions (e.g., [#1811](1811) and [#1904](1904)) to relax this constraint but the current behavior would not need to change in order to support native web components.

 ### Serverside rendering (SSR)

-LWC's SSR implementation is tailored specifically for LWC and may not be compatible with a native web component implementation.
-We would probably need to implement the entire synchronous DOM API if we wanted to support SSR for native web components.
+If an external element is marked with a directive that identifies it as such, its custom element should be rendered and its attributes should be set.
+Properties will not be set and no attempt will be made to render the subtree.

+### Custom element conflicts

+In environments like the Salesforce platform which employ a multitenant architecture, developers will certainly run into custom element conflicts when given the freedom to register their own components.
+This can be managed in some environments (i.e., internal developers or applications consuming OSS LWC) but will require virtualization per sandbox before we can GA the feature.

+#### Proposed solution

+From the platform perspective, there are a few things that Locker vNext needs to implement in order to GA this feature.
+1) Lift the restriction on `customElements.define()` and 2) provide the virtualization mechanism to allow different namespaces to use the same component name.

 ## Drawbacks

 As with any new feature, adding support for native web components introduces additional complexity.

-From the platform perspective, there are a few things that Locker vNext needs to implement in order to GA this feature.
-1) Lift the restriction on `customElements.define()` and 2) provide the virtualization mechanism to allow different namespaces to use the same component name.
+One such change will involve the prevention of external custom elements from being hoisted when optimizing static content.

 ## Alternatives